-The administration of the competition at each institution is left to the discretion of the faculty within the guidelines set forth in this document.
-Work should have been completed in a design studio or related class within the 2018 calendar year.
-Design work completed before 2018 will not be accepted.
+should have been completed in a design studio or related class within the 2017 calendar year.
+Design work completed before 2017 will not be accepted.
+Addendum.

-Each faculty sponsor may develop an internal system to evaluate the students' work using the criteria set forth in this Competition Program and the Curriculum Addendum.
 The evaluation process should be an integral part of the design process, encouraging students to scrutinize their work in a manner similar to that of the jury.
 The final result of the design process will be a submission of four presentation boards and a narrative describing the design solution and approach to the each of the ten sustainability measures.